AdobeDocs/analytics.en/help/components/classifications/importer/c-saint-data-files.md

 >[!NOTE]
 >
 >The values in the [!UICONTROL Classifications] column heading must exactly match the classification's naming convention, or the import fails.
 For example, if the administrator changes [!UICONTROL Campaigns] to [!UICONTROL Internal Campaign Names] in the [!UICONTROL Campaign Set-up Manager], the file column heading must change to match.
+"Key" is a reserved Classification (header) value.
+New Classifications named "Key" are not supported.

 Additionally, the data file supports the following additional heading conventions to identify sub-classifications and other specialized data columns: